karlaxnieves/support-git-delete-yespo/docs/Email/email-editor/designing-your-email.md

 > 📘 Important
 >
-> On mobile devices, the font size you set in "Common" section will be displayed as default font in links.
+> On mobile devices, the font size you set in **Common** section will be displayed as default font in links.

 With adaptivity, email builder will redesign your message displaying from desktop version